nils-mathieu/piscine-rust/module-05.md

 which saves both keys to files specified as arguments to the command.
 You can choose the format that you like, may it be binary or textual.

-Let's define a new value: `B`, the "block size".
+Let's define a new value: `C`, the "chunk size".

-* Let `B` be the largest integer such that `255^B < M`.
+* Let `C` be the largest integer such that `255^C < M`.

-In order to encrypt or decrypt a block, take `B` bytes of your message, treat it as a very big base-256 number, and put it through your encryption/decryption function.
-That's your encrypted/decrypted block!
-Perform the operation for every block of the message, and voilà!
+In order to encrypt a message, take `C` bytes at once and treat them as a big base-256 number.
+Pass that number through the encryption function and encode the resulting encrypted chunk into `B+1` bytes.

+To decrypt a message, read `B+1` bytes from the encrypted message, and pass this base-256 number through the decryption function.
+Encode the resulting decrypted chunk into `B` bytes, and voilà!